aws-samples/aws-pod-eip-controller/README.md

 aws ecr delete-repository --repository-name aws-pod-eip-controller --force
 ```

+Note: Execute the command in the folder where eip-demo-cluster.yaml is located.

 ## Conclusion

 In this post, you deployed the EIP controller in an EKS cluster.
 By listening to Pod creation and deletion events,
 it associates and disassociates EIP for Pods annotated with specific annotations.
 This simplifies application access.
 Pods can be directly accessed via EIP without needing additional Load Balancers or Ingress Controllers.
 It enables
 automated operations.
 The annotations and controller approach fully automates the EIP allocation and release process
 without requiring human intervention.
-It also improves security.
-The EIP can be directly added to AWS Shield Advanced
-for DDoS protection.